kondratyev-nv/vscode-python-test-adapter/CONTRIBUTING.md

 ### Errors and Warnings

-TypeScript errors and warnings will be displayed in the `Problems` window of Visual Studio Code:
+TypeScript errors and warnings will be displayed in the `Problems` window of Visual Studio Code.

 ### Validate your changes

-To test the changes you launch a development version of VS Code on the workspace vscode, which you are currently editing.
-Use the `Run extension` launch option.
+To test the changes, launch a development version of VS Code using the `Run extension` launch option.

-To run tests run `Extension tests` launch option.
+To run tests, run `Extension tests` launch option.
 It will execute integration tests for **both** Python 2 and Python 3, thus `python` and `python3` commands should be available to run and `pytest` module should be importable.
 Results of the tests are shown in Debug Console.